fgraciani/connectedbyairm/TO-DO.md

 -----------
 ### General
   * fix #links are hidden under the navbar
+  * licenses
+  * add thin navbar with where you are model

 ### Advanced Viewer
   * replace current import module. we need an excel filem too many problems with the xmi